bkandh30/urlShortener/README.md

+# DEPRECATED PROJECT

+## This project is no longer maintained due to deployment issues.
+Please use the actively maintained version here instead: [hash.ly](https://github.com/bkandh30/hash.ly)

+You can view the website over here: [https://hash-ly.vercel.app/](https://hash-ly.vercel.app/)
+---

 # Hash.ly - Modern URL Shortener

 A production-ready URL shortener with QR code generation, analytics, and automatic expiration.
 Built with Next.js, Node.js, Express, TypeScript and TailwindCSS